obophenotype/uberon-phenoscape-ext/README.txt

 Save and commit regularly.
 Always describe the changes you have made at a high level in the svn commit messages.
-It is a good idea to type "svn diff" before committing (although the output can be hard to decipher).
+It is a good idea to type "svn diff" before committing (although the output can be hard to decipher, it can sometimes show you egregious errors, sometimes Protege's fault).

 **Important: make sure you save in functional syntax, using the same prefixes as in the source file.
-This SHOULD be automatic.
+This SHOULD be automatic (but Protege sometimes gets it wrong - one reason to do the diff).

+**Important: there is currently a bug in Protege that is being investigated (well, there are many, but this one concerns editing ext).
+If protege asks you to name your merged file when you save and gives you no other option, DON'T DO IT.
+Quit Protege and start over.
+You will lose your work - another reason to save and commit in small increments.

 Example session from view of command line: